cbib/virhunter/README.md

 It is an intermediate result containing predictions of the three CNN networks (probabilities of belonging to each of the virus/plant/bacteria class) and of the RF classifier for each fragment of every contig.

 2. The second file ends with `_predicted.csv`.
 This file contains final predictions for contigs calculated from the previous file.
+   - `id` - fasta header of a contig.
+   - `length` - length of the contig.
-The field `id` stores the fasta header of a contig, `length` describes its length.
-Columns `# viral fragments`, `# plant fragments` and `# bacterial fragments` store the number of fragments of the contig that received corresponding class prediction by the RF classifier.
+   - `# viral fragments`, `# plant fragments` and `# bacterial fragments` - the number of fragments of the contig that received corresponding class prediction by the RF classifier.
-Finally, column `decision` tells you about the final decision given by the VirHunter.
+   - `decision` - class given by the VirHunter to the contig.
+   - `# viral / # total` - number of viral fragments divided by the total number of fragments of the contig.
+   - `'# viral / # total * length` - number of viral fragments divided by the total number of fragments of the contig multiplied by contig length.
+It is used to display the most relevant contigs first.

 3. The optional fasta file ends with `_viral.fasta`.
 It contains contigs that were predicted as viral by VirHunter.
 To generate it you need to set flag `return_viral` to `True` in the config file.

-VirHunter discards from prediction contigs shorter than 750 bp.
-VirHunter model trained on 500 fragment size is used for contigs with length `750 < l < 1500`, while the model trained on fragment size 1000 is used for contigs with `1500 < l`.
+`configs/predict_config.yaml` has a field `limit` that is used to discard contigs that are shorter than `limit` from prediction.
+We tested limit of 750 in the paper and suggest using it as a default one.
+You can change the limit, but we do not guarantee VirHunter performance then.

 ## Training your own model